Refine your search

 The well-being of the gut microbiota and gut barrier plays a crucial role in maintaining health, influencing the development of diseases, and preventing them.
 The abundance and diversity of gut microbiota have been linked to various conditions, including low-grade inflammation, cardiovascular diseases, type 2 diabetes, cancers, and allergies.
 The quality of food and diet significantly impacts the composition of the gut microbiota and the well-being of the gastrointestinal wall.
 A diet rich in fiber, such as whole grains, vegetables, berries, and fruits, promotes a diverse microbiota, supports the well-being of the intestinal wall, and reduces its permeability.

 Within the FOODNUTRI project, we are further developing the in vitro intestinal model.
-The objective is to establish a modular dynamic gastrointestinal model that can be connected to a new module featuring human cell cultures.
+During the project we have established a modular gastrointestinal model that can be connected to a new module featuring human cell cultures (picture 1).
 This setup allows us to study the effects of metabolites from digestion and/or the microbiota on human tissues, including the intestinal barrier.
-The piloting of the new module will involve existing and new food products or their raw materials, with a particular focus on their impact on human microbiota composition and activity, and intestinal permeability.
+The piloting of the new module involves existing and new food products or their raw materials, with a particular focus on their impact on human microbiota composition and activity, and intestinal permeability.

 By employing in vitro modeling, we can comprehensively investigate the effects of foods and their components in the gut.
 The insights obtained from the model can be combined with information from meal studies.
 This evidence-based platform’s development enables a profound understanding of the mechanistic effects of food, offering significant potential for individual health maintenance and disease prevention in the future.
 The modular gut model can be utilized to determine the health effects of foods or their components at an early stage of food development.
 In vitro modeling also allows the study of the intestinal-mediated health effects of novel food sources or components before they can be tested in humans, contributing to our understanding of their effects from both health and safety perspectives.